TULiberalArts/Religion/pages/graduate.md

    [(215) 204-3663](tel:2152043663)
    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
-## Earn an MA or PhD in Religion at Temple University
+## Earn an MA or PhD in Religion
-As part of a major public university, the Department of Religion deals with religion as an academic discipline without bias or favoritism for one religious or philosophical tradition over another.
+As part of a major secular public university, the Department of Religion deals with religion as an academic discipline without bias or favoritism for one religious or philosophical tradition over another.
 Because the academic study of religion is multidisciplinary, our courses draw from history, literature, philosophy, politics, art and the social sciences.
-Many of our graduates go on to become leaders in their communities.
-They are teachers, administrators, doctors and lawyers.
+While part of the Graduate Program’s purpose is to offer broad yet penetrating coverage of the phenomena of religion in the world in general, it also focuses on certain themes rooted in the expertise of our faculty.

+These themes include the following

+- **Critical Investigation of Religion and Human Differences:** This area builds upon and acknowledges our legacy of inter-religious, cross-religious dialogue and critical engagement — a legacy that began 50 years ago.
+We continue to work among and between religious traditions upholding a strong commitment to te critical considerations of the intersections of religion with race, ethnicity, gender, sexuality and disability.
+- **Historical Texts and Traditions:** This emphasis involves the careful study of texts as an important point of access into religious belief systems, traditions, rituals and practices in their historical (and current) contexts.
+Among the texts studied are the Hebrew Bible, New Testament and Early Christian texts, Rabbinic texts, Muslim religious and jurisprudential texts, and Chinese (Buddhist, Taoist, Confucian) religious and philosophical texts.
+- **Religion and Society:** What is religion’s influence on society?
+How do social forces influence religion?
+These questions have gripped intellectuals for centuries, and they remain central to the study of religion today.
+All scholars of religion must consider certain fundamental social questions.
+For example, what is the impact of religion on American politics?

 Graduate students in religion take a combination of foundations courses and specialized seminars.
 Foundations courses cover a broad range of religious traditions.
 Each course covers the basic thought, practices and history of one of the following: African religions, African American religions, Buddhism, Chinese religions, Christianity, Hinduism, Islam or Judaism.
 Other Foundations courses deal with methodologies in the study of religion, including historical-textual, social scientific and philosophical approaches.
 Advanced or specialized seminars deal with religion in context of race and ethnicity, time and place.